King William's College: History

-The school features, thinly disguised, in the Victorian schoolboy book Eric, or, Little by Little by Dean Farrar who had himself been a boy at the school.
-Though the school name was changed to Bishop’s College, it is the central location, too, in the book 'The Zone' by Graham Hamer who was educated at King William's College in the 1960s.
+The school features, thinly disguised, in the Victorian schoolboy book Eric, or, Little by Little by Dean Farrar who had been a boy at the school.
+Though the school name was changed to Bishop’s College, it is the central location, too, in the book The Zone by Graham Hamer who was educated at King William's College in the 1960s.

-The college is also famous for its annual open water half-mile swim in Derbyhaven Bay, which usually takes place in late June, depending on tides and weather conditions.
+The college is noted for its annual open water half-mile swim in Derbyhaven Bay, which usually takes place in late June, depending on tides and weather conditions.
 Around thirty pupils and staff take part each year.
 It is compulsory for all other students to watch the swim.

 General Knowledge Paper (GKP)

 King William's College in 2007.

 The college seen from the air.

 Since 1904, the College has set an annual general knowledge test, known as the General Knowledge Paper (GKP).
 In the past pupils sat the test twice: once unseen on the day before the Christmas holidays, and again when they returned to school in the New Year, after spending the holiday researching the answers.
 The test is now voluntary.
 It is well known to be highly difficult, a common score for the unseen test is just two correct answers from the list (180 questions in 2018).
 The best scores are 40 to 50 for the unseen test and about 270 out of 360 for the second sitting.
 Traditionally, the best scorers were given a half day free from school, while anyone doing particularly badly was given a detention.

 The quiz is always introduced with the following Latin motto: Scire ubi aliquid invenire possis, ea demum maxima pars eruditionis est, which translates as: "To know where you can find anything is, after all, the greatest part of erudition."

 The quiz is popular with non-pupils.
 It appears on the school's website, and has been published in The Guardian since 1951.

 The current quizmaster is Dr Pat Cullen, a retired general practitioner, who has been setting the quiz since 1997.
 He reports that he now checks questions by typing them into Google and changing them if necessary to ensure the answers cannot be found immediately.

-Today, the GKP is sent home to parents; there is a prize, presented at Founders' Day, for the winning family.
-There is great competition between the local Manx families over this test.
+Currently, the GKP is sent home to parents; there is a prize, presented at Founders' Day, for the winning family.
+There is a competition between the local Manx families over this test.